+The City initiated a General Plan & Local Coastal Land Use Plan update in 2016, which included a detailed Sea Level Rise Vulnerability Assessment and Adaptation Plan (SLRVAAP).
+The SLRVAAP, completed in 2019, evaluated vulnerabilities to City infrastructure and resources as well as the potential for future damages associated with coastal hazards such as coastal flooding, erosion, and severe storm events.
 The SLRVAAP identifies adaptation and resiliency strategies that are being used to inform the update to the General Plan, including creating a Dune & Shoreline Management Plan.
 The City has been awarded grant funding to create the Dune and Shoreline Management Plan, which includes developing several options for a living shoreline.
 The purpose of this project is to plan for a living shoreline dune system that will protect the shoreline and landward infrastructure against coastal hazards (e.g., tidal inundation, coastal flooding, and erosion) and future sea level rise.
 The living shoreline is a dune restoration adaptation strategy that will provide important benefits to coastal recreation, natural ecosystems, beach neighborhood, and the local economy.

 PUBLIC WORKSHOP #1: SEPTEMBER 23, 2020 AT 5:30 PM

-Public Outreach and Agency Coordination (August 2020 – August 2021)
+Public Outreach and Agency Coordination (August 2020 – January 2022)

-Coastal Hazards Modeling (September 2020 – December 2020)
+Coastal Hazards Modeling (September 2020 – September 2021)

-Constraints and Feasibility Analysis (November 2020 – February 2021)
+Constraints and Feasibility Analysis (November 2020 – October 2021)

-Conceptual Living Shoreline Design (January 2021 – March 2021)
+Conceptual Living Shoreline Design (January 2021 – October 2021)

-Dune and Shoreline Management Plan (January 2021 – December 2021)
+Dune and Shoreline Management Plan (January 2021 – January 2022)

 Contact: Erin Maker, Environmental Program Manager, email@example.com 805.880.3415